Channel

 type is a reference to the Context

-type, and both share essentially the same interfaces.
-Their primary function is to carry Key-Val data for passing specific information downstream or to the Channel backend.
+type, and the interfaces they provide are essentially the same.
+Their main function is to carry some key-value data to pass specific information downstream or to the Channel backend.

 The interface is as follows: